-Coming up with an enticing title and description can help to attract the attention of potential attendees amid the hundreds of activities offered during Jane's Walk.
+Coming up with an enticing title and description can help to attract the attention of potential attendees amid the hundreds of walks offered during the festival.
 Feel free to bounce ideas off the Jane's Walk team-we're here to help.

-If there are specific instructions that are helpful for participants to know in order to join your activity, such as the platform, be sure to share those details too!
+If there are specific instructions that are helpful for participants to know in order to join your walk, such as the platform, be sure to share those details too!